TomLonergan03/uni-notes/year_4/advanced_database_systems/Week 6/W6N2 - Query search.md

 then determine the best candidate:
 ![[w6n2pass2best.png]]

-On pass 3, we enumerate the best 3 relation paths using the best 2-relation palns and one other relation:
+On pass 3, we enumerate the best 3 relation paths using the best 2-relation plans and one other relation:
 ![[w6n2pass3candidates.png]]
 and can select the overall best plan:
 ![[w6n2pass3best.png]]